-(The truth is, once you start, it is very difficult to know where to stop, and what initially may seem like a fairly clear and simple exercise can become very complex and involved.)
+(The truth is, once you start, it is difficult to know where to stop, and what initially seems like a fairly clear and simple exercise can become complicated.)

-Taking into account the level and expectation of the students and the needs of the organisation, which of those 'I's most closely fits the level at which you should pitch your training?
+Taking into account the level and expectation of the students and the needs of the organisation, which of those 'I's most closely fits the level at which to pitch your training?

 Situation: There is no effective appraisal system, so the training is focused on establishing one.